 Food intolerances in dogs: symptoms, causes, and solutions

 Food intolerances are a common problem in dogs and can significantly affect their well-being.
-Although often confused with food allergies, intolerances are an adverse response to certain foods that does not involve the immune system.
-It's important to recognize the symptoms to improve the quality of life of our four-legged friends.
+Although often confused with food allergies, intolerances are a negative reaction to certain foods that does not involve the immune system.
+It is important to recognize the symptoms to improve the quality of life of our four-legged friends.

 What are the symptoms of a food intolerance?

-Dogs with food intolerances may display a variety of symptoms, including:
+Dogs with food intolerances may show a variety of symptoms, including:

 • Digestive problems: diarrhea, vomiting, gas, or abdominal bloating.

-• Skin irritations: itching, redness, hair loss, or recurring infections.
+• Skin irritations: itching, redness, hair loss, or recurrent infections.

-• Recurrent inflammation of the ears, commonly associated with itching and a bad smell.
+• Chronic otitis: recurrent inflammation in the ears, commonly associated with itching and bad odor.

-• Changes in behavior: Apathy, nervousness, or lack of interest in usual activities.
+• Behavioral changes: apathy, nervousness, or lack of interest in usual activities.

 What causes food intolerances in dogs?